sreejit03/To-Do_List/README.md

 Usage :-

-Clone the repository.
+Clone the repository,
-Open index.html in your web browser.
+Open index.html in your web browser,
-Start managing your tasks.
+Start managing your tasks!